nlptown/nlppapers/Neural Text Generation from Structured Data with Application to the Biography Domain.md

 - Furthermore, it is _locally_ conditioned on the information from the table that has already been taken up in the text.
 For each relevant word, it takes into account the infobox field and its position in that field.
-- Finally, it is _globally_ conditioned on all tokens and words in the infobox, irrespective of they have already been taken up into the text.
+- Finally, it is _globally_ conditioned on all tokens and words in the infobox, irrespective of whether they have already been taken up into the text.
 This allows the model to produce different types of sentences for e.g. sportspeople and politicians.